Thirumal in Thiruvananthapuram: Death of the King

-By saying this Thirumal remained in Thiruvananthapuram with worries.
+By saying this, Thirumal remained in Thiruvananthapuram with worries.

 Sufferings of Santror

-Because of the curse the Santror suffered a lot.
+Because of the curse, the Santror suffered a lot.
 They were deeply troubled by the rulers of Travancore (kalineesan).
 The Santror were diversified by the kalineesan and thereby made the situation comfortable for him.
 Heavy taxation was implemented on the Santror.
-Basic human rights were prohibited for them.
+Fundamental human rights were prohibited for them.
 They were subjected to heavy labour and not given proper wages.
-Many were captured as prisoners and not even food was given to them.
-A series of trouble were given to the Santror.
-Akilattirattu Ammanai speaks about in great detail.
+Many were captured as prisoners, and not even food was given to them.
+A series of troubles were given to the Santror.
+Akilattirattu Ammanai is spoken about in great detail.
 It describes it in five full pages.

-Kalineesan imposed a system of "compulsory free service" called oozhiyam, to be rendered by the Santror to the king, to the royal family, to the high castes, and to the state.
+Kalineesan imposed a "compulsory free service" system called oozhiyam, which the Santror rendered to the king, the royal family, the high castes, and the state.
 They had to dig tanks and carry the leaves of palm and plantain trees to various destinations, etc.

-Thus, the Kalineesan and his race extorted the labour and the hard earned produce of the Santror, but yet they were ruthlessly kept off from public places, lest they polluted these spaces and the high caste people.
-On account of their occupation of drawing toddy, the Santror were not allowed to go to the public places.
-If they transgressed these restricted spaces, they were fastened to trees and beaten, as well as being fined.
+Thus, the Kalineesan and his race extorted the labour and the hard-earned produce of the Santror, yet they were ruthlessly kept off from public places, lest they polluted these spaces and the high caste people.
+Because of their drawing toddy occupation, the Santror were not allowed to go to public places.
+They were fastened to trees, beaten, and fined if they transgressed these restricted spaces.

 The plight of Santror was a life of terror, intimidation, and hegemony, akin to the condition of a lamb in front of a ferocious tiger.
 If they refused to render oozhiyam (service), their men and women were beaten up, kept behind bars in starvation, and the modesty of the womenfolk was outraged.
-They served the king, his army, and his people, and they built palaces for him.
-They enriched the country with their hard labour, but their iniquities remained unabated.
+They served the king, his army, and his people and built palaces for him.
+They enriched the country with hard labour, but their iniquities remained unabated.
 They were degraded and despised.